auth0/docs/rules.md

     }

-This will cause a redirect to your callback url with an `error` querystring with the message you set here.
-E.g.: `https://yourapp.com/callback?error=Only%20admins%20can%20use%20this`
+This will cause a redirect to your callback url with an `error` querystring parameter with the message you set. e.g.: `https://yourapp.com/callback?error=Only%20admins%20can%20use%20this`

 > **HINT**: For prototypes and small apps, you could put a file in a cloud storage (e.g. Dropbox), get a share link, make a request from the rule and use the response to let the user enter the app or add some attribute to entitle certain access.

-### Enrich user information from a database
+### Lookup user information from a database and add new properties

-Here is another example where we bring roles for a user from a SQL Server database.
-We use roles as an example, but you can add virtually anything (arrays, complex types, etc.)
+This __Rule__ will query SQL Server database and retrieve all roles associated with a user.
+Because `user` is a Json object you can add anything, with any structure (e.g. arrays, complex types, etc.)

     function (user, context, callback) {
       getRoles(user.email, function(err, roles) {